-During this time of uncertainty, we’ve all been afforded either the luxury or the burden of time with our thoughts.
-We’ve been forced to turn our attention from an external environment of constant movement to an internal state of solitude reflection.
+During this time of uncertainty, we’ve all been afforded the luxury or the burden of time with our thoughts.
+We’ve been forced to turn our attention from an external environment of constant movement to an internal state of solitude and reflection.
 Most of us have built up piles of old thoughts, beliefs, and ideas that may or may not be of any value in this new normal way of living.
-I had to define a new normal way of living many times including life after divorce.
+I had to define a new normal way of living many times, including life after divorce.

-Over the years, each small piece transforms a speck of sand into a towering mountain.
+Over the years, each tiny piece transforms a speck of sand into a towering mountain.
 The pieces that have nourished us continue to add beauty to the mountain.
-The pieces that deplete us carve out flaws in the mountain.
+The parts that deplete us carve out flaws in the mountain.
 I consider the time of solitude as a gift.
 It’s a raw opportunity to sift through the clutter and leave the past behind while still carrying forward the lessons and releasing the old burdens.

 Life After Divorce: The Calm Before the Storm

 It was a peaceful fall day in October.
-The autumn leaves fell gently from the sky as I stared outside the window from inside the lawyer’s office.
+The autumn leaves fell gently from the sky as I stared outside the window from the lawyer’s office.
 The leaves looked so calm, whimsical, and light.
 We sat quietly.
-This would be the last time we would be in the same room together as husband and wife.
+This would be the last time we would be in the same room as husband and wife.

 As I held the pen in my fingers, I wondered how many marriages had been struck to their end with it.
-A simple signature on a thin black line and our marriage was over after eleven years together.
+A simple signature on a thin black line, and our marriage was over after eleven years together.
 Life after divorce ticked its first second.
 It was a strange feeling to know this man who had been a part of most of my life would no longer be a part of the rest of it.

 We walked out of the office holding each other’s hands, now facing life after divorce.
 We still cared for each other deeply but could no longer love each other.
-Our core differences surfaced over the last couple of years of our marriage and we agreed it was best to walk away now.
+Our core differences surfaced over the last couple of years of our marriage, and we agreed it was best to walk away now.

 My First True Love

 I married my first true love.
-The innocence, excitement, and passion behind our conversations were nothing I’ve ever felt before.
+The innocence, excitement, and passion behind our conversations were nothing I’d ever felt before.
 Being in his arms felt like home.
 Comforting.
 Warm.
 Loving.
 We fell in love with each other instantly.

 For a brief moment, he looked at me with his soft brown eyes.
 I asked what he was staring at.
 He shook his head, smiled, and said nothing.
 This was the moment he recounts he knew I was different.
-I did the small things that mattered which meant more than the grand gestures we idealize in all the romantic movies.
+I did the small things that mattered, which meant more than the grand gestures we idealize in all the romantic movies.

-We took the food back to his place and sat close on a wooden bench overlooking the city night skyline.
+We took the food to his place and sat close on a wooden bench overlooking the city night skyline.
 He noticed me shivering and grabbed a blanket to cover me up.
 This was the moment I knew he was different.
 Gently, I rested my head on his shoulder.
-The radiant moon turned into a beautiful sunrise as hours passed by in minutes as we talked the night away.
+The radiant moon turned into a beautiful sunrise as hours passed, in minutes as we talked the night away.